Oshinowo/quiz-app/README.md

-# quiz-app
+# Quiz App
-This a quiz mobile application powered by flutter and dart.
+This a functional quiz mobile application powered by flutter and dart.